ggobi/tourr/cran-comments.md

 BROKEN: 0
 Total time: 17 min

-REPPlab cannot be fully checked.
-It doesn't Depend but only Suggests the tourr package.
+REPPlab cannot be fully checked because it uses RJava, which is difficult to install at present.
+REPPlab doesn't Depend, but only Suggests, the tourr package.